ndzik/waveviewplayer/README.md

-# JR's WaveViewPlayer #
+# WaveViewPlayer #

 ![screenshot](res/images/lots_of_tracks.png)*Linux Version v0.1*

+This is a restart of another WaveViewPlayer-Project I did.
+It has the same codebase as before but some tweaks here and there.

-JRWVP is a cross-platform mp3/wav audiofile viewer.
+WVP is a cross-platform mp3/wav audiofile viewer.
 It is supposed to give creators and others a visual overview for their audiofiles.

 Imagine yourself editing a video and relying on a ton of soundfiles/sfx.